-6 Best Intrusion Detection & Prevention Systems for 2024
+6 Best Intrusion Detection & Prevention Systems for 2025

 eSecurity Planet content and product recommendations are editorially independent.
 We may make money when you click on links to our partners.
 Learn More.

-Intrusion detection systems (IDS) and intrusion prevention systems (IPS) — often combined as intrusion detection and prevention (IDPS) — play a key role in network security defenses.
-They help teams detect, track, and block malicious traffic and software, examining system logs for potential threats.
-In this guide, we cover industry-leading IDPS solutions, along with key features and considerations as you evaluate products for your organization.
+Intrusion detection systems (IDS) and intrusion prevention systems (IPS)—often combined as intrusion detection and prevention (IDPS)—play a key role in these network security defenses.
+They help teams detect suspicious activity, block malicious traffic and software, and examine system logs for potential threats.

 Featured Partners: Intrusion Detection and Prevention (IDP) Software

-What Is an Intrusion Detection & Prevention System?
+What Is an intrusion detection & prevention system?

-Top IDPS Solutions Compared
+Top IDPS solutions compared

 The following comparison table compares our top IDPS products, including features like threat remediation as well as free trial and managed service availability: